 Re-imagining futures in STEME

-Re-imagining futures in Science, Technology, Engineering, Mathematics, and Environmental Education
+Re-imagining futures in Science Technology Engineering and Mathematics Education

-Our research is intensely practice-focused, engaging with teachers, schools and education systems to improve teacher learning and practice, student engagement and capability, and to find solutions for system enhancement.
+Our research is intensely practice-focused, engaging with teachers, school and education systems to improve teacher learning and practice, student engagement and capability, and to find solutions for system enhancement.

 STEME researchers have been singularly productive with government and industry funding and with Australian Research Council (ARC) grants, and have a history of influence on STEM curriculum and policy at state, national and international levels.

-We have a range of innovative professional learning programs for teachers, and an active program at the doctoral and masters level.
+We have a range of innovative professional learning programs for teachers, and an active program at the doctorate and masters level.

 Recent STEME Group Journal Articles